The Bad, The Dad, and The Ugly

 • Pharisees

-The Pharisees were hyper-religious, hypocritical Bible-thumping zealots.
+The Pharisees were hyper-religious, hypocritical Bible-thumping fanatics.
 Not only were they were deluded they were sitting at God’s cool-kids’ table, but they had appointed themselves as gatekeepers of who was allowed to sit with them.
 Those failing to live up to their almost-impossibly high standards of outward conduct and religious practice were judged as “less-than” and relegated to the outcasts’ tables.

 They were intently focused on strictly keeping the Law of Moses as well as their empty religious traditions-of-men.
 Unfortunately, they had mentally redacted all those passages in the Old Testament where God talks about humility, compassion, love, mercy, forgiveness, and generosity towards their fellow men.
 They were far more interested in appearing holy outwardly than being godly inwardly.

-Amazingly, these guys actually started off admirably.
+Amazingly, these guys actually started off quite admirably.
 Their loudly praying while standing on street corners, fanatical enforcement of keeping the Sabbath, and other ostentatious displays of Jewish piety, were legacy behaviors from the Maccabean Revolt (see sidebar for details).
-During that rebellion, they used to perform such acts at the risk of their very lives as they openly defied the repressive laws decreed by a megalomaniac emperor.
+During that rebellion, their forebears used to perform such acts at the risk of their very lives as they openly defied the repressive laws decreed by a megalomaniac emperor.

 The Fullness of Time